-The choices you make within your own home can improve the quality of air your family inhales.
+The product, cleaning and ventilating choices you make can greatly improve the quality of your home air.

 - Buy unscented cleaning supplies without harsh chemicals.
 Or, make your own: for example, mix one part lemon juice with two parts vegetable oil to make a furniture polish; use baking soda and water for scouring bathtubs, sinks and toilets and wash your floors with vinegar and water.